African Mango (Irvingia gabonensis)

 Even more significant than the laboratory research on African Mango is the human clinical research which shows dramatic weight loss and fat belly reductions across the board in all of the studies thus far.
 Irvingia Gabonensis taken twice daily for ten(10) weeks has been shown to help people lose up to 28 lbs.

 Also, remove up to 6 inches from their waist measurement.
-Leptin levels are decreased, and adiponectin levels are improved with the daily administration of African Mango in the human research studies.
+Leptin levels are decreased, and adiponectin levels are improved with the daily administration of African Mango in human research studies.

 African Mango Case studies